-In the simplest sense, a network traceroute tool is used to check the continuity of a network connection from a source to a destination device.
-It sends a specific amount of data to your end device and checks if the data transmission occurs without any issues too and from the device.
-A traceroute tool can be used for the following purposes:
+In the simplest sense, a network traceroute tool for Windows/Linux is used to check the continuity of a network connection from a source to a destination device.
+It sends a specific amount of data to your end device and checks if the data transmission occurs without any issues to and from the device.
+A tool for traceroute can be used for the following purposes:

-Hence, traceroute tools are mandatory in a network.
+Hence, traceroute test tool is mandatory in a network.

 Traceroute analysis is a very simple network operation, but it provides a lot of valuable troubleshooting data for admins.
-When you run a traceroute tool for Windows/Linux, these are the technical actions that are carried out:
+When you run a Windows traceroute tool or Linux traceroute tool, these are the technical actions that are carried out: